openedx/docs.openedx.org/source/educators/how-tos/data/access_anonymized_data.rst

 You are prompted to open or save the {course-id}-anon-id.csv file for your course.
-This file contains the user ID that is assigned to each learner at registration and its corresponding edX-wide anonymized user ID and course specific anonymized user ID.
+This file contains the user ID that is assigned to each learner at registration and its corresponding Open edX-wide anonymized user ID and course specific anonymized user ID.
 Values are included for every learner who ever enrolled for your course.